CMASCenter/Spatial-Allocator/docs/Release_Notes/README.md

 06/2017 Update Release Notes for SA 4.3.1
 #### Raster Tools:
-* Added input data files for the FESTC release
+* Added input data files for the FESTC release, includes 2011 crop fraction data for US and Canada
 * Updated executables and source code for extractEPIC2CMAQ and extractEPICYearlyAverage2CMAQ

 02/2017 Update Release Notes for SA 4.3